Estimate Time6 min

 Before you invest, consider making sure you understand what cryptocurrencies are and how they work.

-Crypto is also not insured by the Federal Deposit Insurance Corporation or the Securities Investor Protection Corporation, meaning you should only buy crypto with an amount you're willing to lose.
+Direct investments in crypto are also not insured by the Federal Deposit Insurance Corporation or the Securities Investor Protection Corporation, meaning you should only buy crypto with an amount you're willing to lose.

 Ways to invest in cryptocurrency